The fine print

 Why doesn’t my timed or exit Leadbox show up on mobile?

-Exit and timed popups are disabled on mobile.
+Exit and timed popups are not disabled on mobile.
 One reason is to ensure your site’s SEO isn’t negatively affected by Leadboxes—Google and other search engines may boost sites’ search rankings that avoid using timed popups on mobile.

 How can I add a timed or exit Leadbox to a Leadpage?